leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 {{#example_in Examples/DependentTypes.lean replicateStart}}
 ```
 The argument `n` appears as the length of the result.
-The message associated with the underscore placeholder shows which tools are available:
+The message associated with the underscore placeholder describes the task at hand:
 ```output error
 {{#example_out Examples/DependentTypes.lean replicateStart}}
 ```

 When working with indexed families, constructors can only be applied when Lean can see that the constructor's index matches the index in the expected type.
 However, neither constructor has an index that matches `n`—`nil` matches `Nat.zero`, and `cons` matches `Nat.succ`.
-But the variable `n` could stand for either, depending on which `Nat` is provided to the function as an argument.
+Just as in the example type errors, the variable `n` could stand for either, depending on which `Nat` is provided to the function as an argument.
 The solution is to use pattern matching to consider both of the possible cases:
 ```lean
 {{#example_in Examples/DependentTypes.lean replicateMatchOne}}